Datavault-UK/automate-dv-docs/docs/migration_guides/migrating_v0.5_v0.6.md

 to improve code readability.

 The invocation of the hub and link macros have not changed aside from the variable change stated above.
-The old invocations of the macros were:
+Sorted in the tabs below, the old invocations of the macros were:

 === "Old hub invocation"